-

 - Local Projects

-Abingdon Branch members provide advice occasionally at local events in and around Abingdon and Wantage.
+Abingdon Team members provide advice occasionally at local events in and around Abingdon and Wantage.
 You can bring your family history questions to these sessions and get some fresh ideas and answers on how you can move your research forward.

 From time to time, similar events are held at other locations in the area.